nielsing/yar/README.md

 go get github.com/Furduhlutur/yar
 ```

 Just make sure that you have the GOPATH environment variable set in your preferred shell rc and that the $GOPATH/bin directory is in your PATH.
+More info [here](https://golang.org/doc/code.html#GOPATH).

 ## Usage
 ### Want to search for secrets in an organization?